learn-co-curriculum/python-p4-working-with-apis/README.md

 ## Learning Goals

-- Understand why programmers need to work with APIs
+- Understand why programmers need to work with APIs.
-- Learn some of the basic ways in which programmers work with APIs
+- Learn some of the basic ways in which programmers work with APIs.

 ***